blischalk/clojure_notes/ClojureNotes.md

 - **for** - comprehension for things without side-effects
 - **frequencies**
 - **get** - looks up a keyed value in a collection
+- **get-in** - returns a value from a nested associative structure.
 - **group-by**
 - **hash-set** - Creates a set from multiple arguments
 - **identical?** - true when symbols are the same object